colinbfindlay/eyes/README.md

 ## How to Run:
 1. Clone Repository to your local environment.
 2. Open index.html in a Web Browser.
-3. Click 'Add PacMan' to add PacMen to the screen.
-4 Click 'Start Game' to animate the PacMen.
+3. Move your cursor around the screen and the pupils in the eyes should follow.

 ## Roadmap for Future Improvements:
 1. Make the eyes cross when the cursor is between them.